Skip to main content

 logging.basicConfig(format='%(asctime)s %(levelname)s %(message)s', level=logging.INFO)

-Upload the trained model to the library
+Upload the model

 model_name = "Titanic"